 We can help families overcome that sense of hopelessness and tackle the challenges they face.
-By focusing on the specific needs of each family and tailoring supports for them, maximizing available resources, and coordinating systems and solutions, we can make homelessness a rare, temporary experience and not a chronic way of life.
+United Way and our partners are focusing efforts on the Rapid Rehousing of families to get them into stable homes and help them get back on their feet and self-sufficient.
+By focusing on the specific needs of each family and tailoring supports for them, maximizing available resources, and coordinating systems and solutions, we can make homelessness a rare, temporary experience.

-- Ensure families remain permanently housed for at least two years.
+- Ensure families remain permanently housed for at least one year

 help when it was needed most